 Green olives are harvested when they are less ripe.
 Black olives are left on the tree longer to ripen, thus turning a deeper, dark color.

-Unopened jars of olives should be stored in a cool, dry place such as a pantry.
+Unopened jars should be stored in a cool, dry place such as a pantry.
 Once opened, store the olives in the refrigerator.

 EQUIPMENT